Services

 A cloud integrations service that facilitates the access and modification of data stored outside your Salesforce org directly through web service callouts, without copying it into the org.

-A data integration platform with pre-built connectors to ingest data from multiple data sources and consolidate it into Salesforce, especially for analytics.
+A real-time data integration platform with pre-built connectors to ingest and unify customer data at scale from multiple data sources, helping create a single source of truth for analytics and decision-making.

 Microsoft’s marketplace offering a rich selection of apps and out-of-the-box integrations for Dynamics 365.